moonfly-app/docs/content-guidelines.md

 ### 2\.
 Follow the rules

 Abide by community rules.
 Post authentic content into communities where you have a personal interest, and do not cheat or engage in content manipulation (including spamming, vote manipulation, ban evasion, or subscriber fraud) or otherwise interfere with or disrupt our communities.
+Do not post or share misleading, disruptive, harmful or prohibited content.

 #### No Spamming